mozmeao/www-admin/docs/index.md

 * `image` is processed in this repo and converted to `image_url` in bedrock since bedrock knows the real static URL.
 Same for `include_highres_image`.
-These values should be relative to the `static/img/` folder in this repo and the file(s) will be checked to make sure it exists.
+These values should be relative to the card's folder and the file(s) will be checked to make sure it exists.
 * If you don't provide a `ga_title` it will be set to `title`.
 You may need to provide `ga_title` in situations where the `title` is in a different language than you'd like the GA data.
 * `media_icon` should just be the short name, e.g. "video" or "audio" and will be converted to the